hakavlad/nohang/README.md

 The No Hang Daemon
 ==================

-`Nohang` is a highly flexible full-featured daemon for Linux that correctly prevents out of memory.
+`Nohang` is a highly flexible full-featured daemon for Linux which is able to correctly prevent out of memory conditions.

 ### What is the problem?